epiverse-trace/.github/CODE_OF_CONDUCT_en.md

 * Diana Fajardo Pulido, Research Coordinator TRACE-LAC - Pontificia Universidad Javeriana
 * Nicolas Yanez, Clinical Data Scientist - Philips Research North America [external Committee Member]
 * Natalia Niño, Researcher - Universidad de los Andes
-* Claudine Lim, Program Manager - data.org
+* Cormekki Whitley, Chief Finance Officer - data.org

 You may also make a report directly to one member of the Committee by contacting them directly.
 If any member of the Committee has a conflict of interest with a report, they will be recused and will not have access to the content or process of the report follow-up, which will be handled by the other members of the Committee.